nagmakhan/FOSSEE_SPtoolbox_Testing/README.md

 Author-Nagma Khan

 This contains test cases for functions in Signal Processing Toolbox, Scilab.
-The functions tested are:
-(1)eqtflength (2) is2rc (3)seqperiod.
+The functions tested are:eqtflength, is2rc and seqperiod.
 Test results are summarised below.

 (1) eqtflength